lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

  NOTE: There are many bioinformatics analysis workflow tools, libraries & solutions which can be run on top of core GCP services.
 Examples include [Terra.bio (was Firecloud)](https://terra.bio/), [cromwell](https://cromwell.readthedocs.io/en/stable/), [Nextflow.io](https://www.nextflow.io/) and many others.

 ### How to do this
- - REQUEST an account -> either
+ - REQUEST an account
    - a) a GCP account from your organization --OR--
    - b) set up a GCP new (FREE Tier) account
  - CREATE a GCP PROJECT
    - USE **each** GCP Project as a container  for **each** of your research projects
-   - CREATE separate GCP projects, as a best practice (this allows you to to more easilty manage security & service costs by grant)
+   - CREATE separate GCP projects, as a best practice (this allows you to to more easily manage security & service costs by grant)
  - ADD GCP service instances to your GCP Project
     - Add servvices by data center location and GCP project name, for example...
     - Add a Virtual Machine instance & a Cloud Storage bucket which are located...